Menu

 Sale of Principal Residence (S3)

-Updated: 2020-07-22
+Updated: 2023-04-21

-Starting with the 2016 tax year, individuals who sell their principal residence have to report the sale on their tax return.
+As of 2016, individuals who sell their principal residence have to report the sale on their tax return.
 Reporting is required for sales that occurred on or after January 1, 2016.

 If the property was the individual's principal residence for every year that they owned it, they will make the principal residence designation on Schedule 3 (S3).

-• For 2016, T2091 (or T1255 for a deceased client) is required for the designation in the case the property was not their principal residence for all of the years that they owned it.
+• For 2016, a T2091 (or T1255 for a deceased client) is required for the designation in the case the property was not their principal residence for all of the years that they owned it.

 • For 2017 onward, a T2091 (or T1255) must be completed for all dispositions of a principal residence, regardless of whether a taxable capital gain resulted from the sale, or not.